Skip to Content

 Applying White Vinegar for Tough Stains

-1. Mix a 1:1 vinegar to water ratio in a spray bottle for perfect stain removal power
+1. Prepare a vinegar solution by mixing a 1:1 ratio of vinegar to water in a spray bottle.

-4. Wipe away with minimal scrubbing required (your arms will thank you)
+4. Gently wipe with minimal effort (your surface and arms will thank you).

 Utilizing Baking Soda for Mild Scrubbing

-Mix 2 tablespoons of baking soda with just enough water to form a spreadable paste.
-Apply it directly to the bird poop stain and let science do the work.
+To create a baking soda paste, mix 2 tablespoons of baking soda with just enough water to keep it spreadable—not runny.
+Smear this paste over the stain and let it sit.

 Surface Type Application Time Scrubbing Needed